Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Frost Brand (IV)

 When you hit with an attack using this magic sword, the target takes an extra 1d6 cold damage.
-In addition, while you hold the sword, you have resistance to fire damage equal to double the enhancement bonus (e.g. resistance to fire 6 for +3 red dragon scale armor).
+In addition, while you hold the sword, you have resistance to fire damage equal to double the enhancement bonus (for example resistance to fire 6 for +3 red dragon scale armor).

 In freezing temperatures, the blade sheds bright light in a 2-square radius and dim light for an additional 2 squares.